 11 Partnership Agreement: The Partnership Agreement must be fully executed and must identify the equity commitment, the equity pricing and pay-in schedule, any deferred developer.
 Separately, provide a table of contents stating the page number identifying the following: • All funding sources and loans, • Equity pricing, pay-in schedule, and equity contributions, • Minimum Operating Reserve Requirements (The agreement must state the amount of the operating reserve and the amount must equal or exceed the operating reserve approved by CHFA.) • Deferred developer fee with date certain repayment schedule.
 The partnership name and tax ID number must also match the Certificate as to Ownership and Basis, Attorney Opinion, CPA Opinion, and LIHTC application.
-PDF 12 Form C-1: Total square footage must match the unit mix and rents and final building profile in the LIHTC Application Excel 13 Certificate of Occupancy and/or Temporary Certificate of Occupancy for every building: Certificate of Substantial Completion for rehabilitation projects for acquisition credits, proof of the date the project was placed in service for acquisition purposes (unless previously submitted with the Placed-in-Service Application) PDF 14 Building photos identified by address and BIN (unless previously submitted with the Placed-in-Service Application) PDF 15 Form 8609 Certificate, available at https://www.chfainfo.com/arh/lihtc/lihtc_application_documents/8609certificate.doc detailing placed-in-service date for every building, must match the TCOs, COs or Certificate of Substantial Completion (unless previously submitted with the Placed-in-Service Application) PDF 16 Compliance training certificate or notification of training at CHFA PDF 17 Compliance monitoring fee (unless previously submitted with the Placed-in-Service Application) Х 18 When CHFA is the issuer of tax-exempt bonds, an executed "On-going Monitoring Certificate" must be provided with the Final Application package.
-This certificate demonstrates Sponsor's understanding of their compliance and annual reporting obligations to CHFA and the IRS Original Х 19 General Contractor Contract PDF 20 Enterprise Green Communities Certification Workbook with "Final" column completed (Waiver/Workaround documentation must also be submitted; please follow workbook instructions) PDF 21 Green Communities Self-certification form (signed) Excel 22 Green standard, LEED, or NGBS self-certification form (signed) PDF 23 Green Standard: Submit evidence of project registration under LEED or NGBS PDF

-4 percent final allocation application checklist (with or without State Credit)
+PDF 12 Form C-1: Total square footage must match the unit mix and rents and final building profile in the LIHTC Application Excel 13 Certificate of Occupancy and/or Temporary Certificate of Occupancy for every building: Certificate of Substantial Completion for rehabilitation projects for acquisition credits, proof of the date the project was placed in service for acquisition purposes (unless previously submitted with the Placed-in-Service Application) PDF 14 Building photos identified by address and BIN (unless previously submitted with the Placed-in-Service Application) PDF 15 Form 8609 Certificate, available at chfainfo.com/arh/lihtc/lihtc_application_documents/8609certificate.doc detailing placed-in-service date for every building, must match the TCOs, COs or Certificate of Substantial Completion (unless previously submitted with the Placed-in-Service Application) PDF 16 Compliance training certificate or notification of training at CHFA PDF 17 Compliance monitoring fee (unless previously submitted with the Placed-in-Service Application) X 18 When CHFA is the issuer of tax-exempt bonds, an executed "On-going Monitoring Certificate" must be provided with the Final Application package.
+This certificate demonstrates Sponsor's understanding of their compliance and annual reporting obligations to CHFA and the IRS Original Х 19 General Contractor Contract PDF 20 EGC Workbook with "Final" column completed (Waiver/Workaround documentation must also be submitted; please follow workbook instructions).
+Applies to projects following Option B in Section 8 of the 2020 QAP as well as projects awarded in 2019 or prior.
+PDF 21 Energy Efficiency and Sustainability Election Form (fully executed) available at: chfainfo.com/arh/lihtc/lihtc_application_documents/Energy-Efficiency-Election-Form.pdf Excel 22 Green Standard: Submit evidence of project registration under EGC, LEED, or NGBS PDF appendix k 4 percent final allocation application checklist (with or without State Credit)

-24 Copy of the latest Environmental Report since the initial application PDF 25 For projects with State Credit, written commitment from local government of monetary, in-kind, or other support benefiting the project.
+23 Copy of the latest Environmental Report since the initial application PDF 24 For projects with State Credit, written commitment from local government of monetary, in-kind, or other support benefiting the project.
 If the local support is in the form of property tax exemption by inclusion of the local housing authority in the project ownership, the written commitment must include the resolution resulting from the public vote or board of directors of the housing authority and confirmation must be provided that the county recognizes the role of the housing authority as special limited partner in the partnership sufficient to grant the real estate tax exemption.
 PDF